-1. Better Performance.
-As discussed in Section II.C., below, the recent performance of the Replacement Portfolio is substantially better than that of the Replaced Portfolio.
-In particular, the Replacement Portfolio has outperformed both the Administrative and Advisor share classes of the Replaced Portfolio over the one- and five- year periods ended December 31, 2014.
-In addition, it is worth noting that both relevant share classes of the Replaced Portfolio significantly underperformed their benchmark, the Barclays U.S. Aggregate Bond Index, over the prior calendar year (by 169 basis points and 180 basis points for the Administrative and Advisor classes, respectively), whereas the Replacement Portfolio outperformed its benchmark, also the Barclays U.S. Aggregate Bond Index, over the prior calendar year by 69 basis points.
-The Applicants believe that better recent performance makes the Replacement Portfolio more attractive to Contract Owners.
+1. Competitive Long-Term Performance.
+In their review, the Applicants considered the historical performance of the Replaced Portfolio and the Replacement Portfolio.
+The Applicants believe the Replacement Portfolio is expected to provide competitive long-term returns as compared to the Replaced Portfolio.
+For example, as discussed in Section II.B., below, the Replacement Portfolio has outperformed both the Administrative Class and Advisor Class shares of the Replaced Portfolio over the five-year period ended December 31, 2015.
+In addition, it is worth noting that both relevant share classes of the Replaced Portfolio underperformed their benchmark index, the Barclays U.S. Aggregate Bond Index, over the five-year period ended December 31, 2015 (by

-2. Recent Fund Changes.
+13 basis points and 23 basis points for the Administrative Class and Advisor Class, respectively), whereas the Replacement Portfolio outperformed its benchmark index, also the Barclays U.S. Aggregate Bond Index, over the same period by 70 basis points.

+2. Stable Management.
 The Insurers believe that Contract Owners will find attractive the stability of the current portfolio management team of the Replacement Portfolio relative to the Replaced Portfolio.
-As has been widely publicized, the Replaced Portfolio's sole portfolio manager since its inception in May 1987, William Gross, left Pacific Investment Mangement Company, LLC ("PIMCO") effective September 2014.
+As has been widely publicized, the Replaced Portfolio's sole portfolio manager since its inception in May 1987, William Gross, left Pacific Investment Management Company, LLC ("PIMCO") effective September 2014.
 The investment adviser for the Replacement Portfolio has demonstrated organizational stability and the current portfolio managers have managed the Replacement Portfolio since at least 2011.
-The Insurers therefore believe that the Contract Owners would be better served going forward with the Replacement Portfolio, due not only to its strategy and performance, but due to the stability of its management as well.
+The Insurers therefore believe that the Contract Owners would be better served going forward with the Replacement Portfolio, due not only to its strategy and competitive performance, but due to the stability of its management as well.

 3. Continued Eligibility for Benefits.
-The Proposed Substitution would not adversely affect the eligibility of any Contract Owner with respect to any Contract benefit or optional rider.
+The proposed Substitution would not adversely affect the eligibility of any Contract Owner with respect to any Contract benefit or optional rider.
 One of the variable annuity Contracts makes available to Contract Owners optional living benefits.
-The Proposed Substitution will not affect the eligibility of any Contract Owner for those optional living benefits.
+The proposed Substitution will not affect the eligibility of any Contract Owner for those optional living benefits.